johnlivingprooff/learn-vue-framework/README.md

 This reflects the progress of the Project on a Daily basis:

-- Day 1: Creating Vue instances and mounting them onto HTML elements/tags: [Tweet](https://twitter.com/ola0luwajj/status/1743268556437860694)
+- Day 1: Creating Vue instances and mounting them onto HTML elements/tags: [Thread](https://twitter.com/ola0luwajj/status/1743268556437860694)
-- Day 2: What's a Proxy in Vue, and how it simplifies data access: [Tweet](https://)
+- Day 2: What's a Proxy in Vue, and how it simplifies data access.
 - Day 3: Vue methods, directives, two-way data binding and reactivity.
-- Day 4: Binding Attributes, Outputting RawHTML, Listening to Events, passing on data with events, event modifiers
+- Day 4: Binding Attributes, Outputting RawHTML, Listening to Events, passing on data with events, event modifiers.
+- Day 5: Computed properties, watchers

 ## Features